ElinksFr/net-monitor/README.md

 You need a recent-ish kernel but no idea how recent, tested with `5.15.0`.

-Some build dependecies via apt for Ubuntu `apt install clang gcc-multilib libelf1 libelf-dev zlib1g-dev`
+Some build dependecies via apt for Ubuntu `apt install clang gcc-multilib libelf1 libelf-dev zlib1g-dev pkg-config`

 Build the binary `cargo build --release` creates an executable in `./target/release/net-monitor`.